 Remember the Pioneer Generation package that was rolled out in Budget 2014, to much excitement and debate?
-5 years on, there’s finally a sequel: The Merdeka Generation package, the details of which were freshly announced by Heng Swee Keat during Budget 2019 this month.
+5 years on, there’s finally a sequel: The Merdeka Generation package, the details of which were freshly announced by Heng Swee Keat during Budget 2019.

 For the uninitiated, the Pioneer Generation package is a suite of healthcare subsidies and benefits for “founding” Singaporeans born before 1950, who are now 70 years old and above.
 This much-needed helping hand is still in effect, and it eases (somewhat) the financial burden of old age healthcare for seniors.